ocarson1/portfolio-uiux/content/warp.md

 ### My role

-Having a unique background with using a terminal for software development, I led the team through designs aspects that considered unique terminal features.
+Having a unique background with using a terminal for software development, I led the team through design aspects that considered unique terminal features.

 <br>